 Valedictorian, salutatorian announced for Class of 2017

-Senior William Hu is one of the current Future Business Leaders of America (FBLA) Club presidents and a captain of the Science Bowl team and recently gained national recognition in the Siemens competition.
+Senior William Hu is one of the current Future Business Leaders of America (FBLA) Club presidents and an in-game captain of the Science Bowl team and recently gained national recognition in the Siemens competition.